 - Nike Free RN Mens Size 10 Green Running Shoes

-Keep in mind for title testing, that you can utilize Google Feed Rules to test without having to change your feed.
+Keep in mind for title testing, that you can utilize Google Feed Rules or Supplemental Feeds to test without having to change your feed.
 This can be extremely helpful in controlling your own tests as the PPC Manager without having to make a big production of getting the dev team or feed provider to assist in your test until you are ready to move forward on a larger scale.

 Research Recommendation: How do you know what keywords to include in your title?
 From my experience, it’s easy to do some basic experiments with Keyword Planner.
 This may tell you to test putting “lego” before or after “millennium falcon” in your product (example below) based on what is more commonly searched for in terms of search volume.